GENERAL SUPPORT

 Technical Vocational Education and Training

-TVET intakes are in January and June annually.
-Applications open in March/April and then again in July/August each year.
+TVET intakes are held in January and June each year.
+Applications open in March/April and again in July/August each year.

-The requirements for TVET are minimum 23 points in Grade 10 (JSC) or 20 points in Gr.11 or 12.
-An E symbol in English and for hard trades E symbols in Mathematics and Physical Science.
+For TVET, a minimum of 23 points in Grade 10 (JSC) or 20 points in Gr.
+11 or 12 is required.
+An E symbol in English is required, and for complex trades, E symbols in Mathematics and Physical Science are required.
 Certified copies of ID/passport and academic certificate will be required.

-Yes, they are funded by NSFAF based on NSFAF requirements.
-Trainees that do not qualify for NSFAF funding, are required to self-fund.
+Yes, they are funded by NSFAF in accordance with NSFAF requirements.
+Trainees who do not qualify for NSFAF funding must self-fund

-OHS is offered only in Windhoek therefore the registration is done in Windhoek only.
-The study mode is blended (online and face- to face).
+OHS is offered only in Windhoek; therefore, registration is done there only.
+The study mode is blended (online and face-to-face).

 Successful applicants will be informed about the registration date.

 Trainees should collect the TVET refund form from the trainer, complete the form and attach the bank confirmation letter.
-Refund only applies to trainees who have excess funds in their student account.
+The refund applies only to trainees who have excess funds in their student accounts.

 TERTIARY PROGRAMMES (TP) APPLICATIONS

-For more information, please visit the prospectus on the website at www.namcol.edu.na or NAMCOL offices
+Visit the website at www.namcol.edu.na or the NAMCOL offices

-Refer to contact details under general support above
+Refer to the contact details under general support above

 There are two ways to apply: